Nodul/Snakes-and-Ladders/README.md

 		- [X] place all tokens properly
 		- [X] add different colors to tokens
 		- [X] players take turns rolling dice and moving their token
-	- [ ] show score panel with who has already reached the end

 * As a player I want snakes to move my token down So that the game is more fun